brodybits/cordova-sqlite-express-build-support/README.md

 ### Multiple SQLite problem on other platforms

-This plugin version also uses a fixed version of sqlite3 on iOS, macOS, and Windows.
+This plugin version also uses a fixed version of sqlite3 on iOS, macOS, ~~and Windows~~.
 In case the application accesses the SAME database using multiple plugins there is a risk of data corruption as described in <https://www.sqlite.org/howtocorrupt.html> (similar to the multiple sqlite problem for Android as described in <http://ericsink.com/entries/multiple_sqlite_problem.html>).
+- -->

 <!-- END WARNING: Multiple SQLite problem -->